decred/dcrdevdocs/docs/environments/regnet.md

 server tests and consensus rule tests.
 Regnet is not intended to be used outside of these contexts.

+As regnet is a private, temporary network for personal use, there are no public block explorers or faucets available.

 Regnet can be enabled simply by starting `dcrd` with the `--regnet` flag.

 Regnet is almost the same as simnet but there are differences to consider.